-The project team concluded that an annual average of 60,000 tons of annual augmentation (D50 of 1.2 mm) could be sustained in the lower portion of the J2 Return Channel without excess sediment accumulation.
-However, actual transport would range from 11,000 tons in dry years to 135,000 tons in wet years and rates would increase or decrease depending on material gradation.
-The volume of augmentation that could be sustained without excess sediment accumulation was lower than the model-derived annual sediment deficit between Overton and Elm Creek, which averaged 109,000 tons and ranged from 25,000 tons to 220,000 tons.
+The project team concluded that an annual average of 60,000 tons (40,000 yd3) of annual augmentation (D50 of 1.2 mm) could be sustained in the lower portion of the J2 Return Channel without excess sediment accumulation.
+However, actual transport would range from 11,000 tons (7,000 yd3) in dry years to 135,000 tons (90,000 yd3) in wet years and rates would increase or decrease depending on material gradation.
+The volume of augmentation that could be sustained without excess sediment accumulation was lower than the model-derived annual sediment deficit between Overton and Elm Creek, which averaged 109,000 tons (73,000 yd3) and ranged from 25,000 tons to 220,000 tons (17,000 to 150,000 yd3).

 The feasibility study team also modeled over-augmentation in the J2 Return Channel.
-Pumping 150,000 tons of sediment (D50 ~ 0.5 mm) annually into the J2 Return Channel was estimated to reduce the downstream deficit to approximately 43,000 tons on average.
-Using larger material from riverbanks (D50 ~ 1.2 mm), the deficit was reduced to 73,000 tons on average.
+Pumping 150,000 tons (100,000 yd3) of sediment (D50 ~ 0.5 mm) annually into the J2 Return Channel was estimated to reduce the downstream deficit to approximately 43,000 tons (30,000 yd3) on average.
+Using larger material from riverbanks (D50 ~ 1.2 mm), the deficit was reduced to 73,000 tons (50,000 yd3) on average.

 The Program paused sediment augmentation following completion of the pilot-scale management experiment while two other sediment-related efforts were concluded.
 The first was an update of sediment transport modeling to estimate the sediment deficit caused specifically by J2 Return flows (Tetra Tech 2015).
 This was accomplished by comparing sediment transport model results with and without J2 Return flows.
 The model indicated a relatively strong correlation between the volume of J2 releases and the sediment deficit downstream of the Overton Bridge.
-The reach was generally near balance during years when J2 releases were less than about 300,000 acre-feet, and the deficit increased to approximately 100,000 tons in years when J2 releases were in the range of 1,000,000 acre-feet.
-Eliminating J2 releases from the model reduced the average annual deficit downstream of Overton from 92,000 tons to 61,000 tons, a reduction of 31,000 tons per year.
+The reach was generally near balance during years when J2 releases were less than about 300,000 acre-feet, and the deficit increased to approximately 100,000 tons (70,000 yd3) in years when J2 releases were in the range of 1,000,000 acre-feet.
+Eliminating J2 releases from the model reduced the average annual deficit downstream of Overton from 92,000 tons to 61,000 tons (60,000 to 40,000 yd3), a reduction of 31,000 tons (20,000 yd3) per year.
 Most of the remaining incision in the model occurred in the Cottonwood Ranch reach.

 The second effort was the conclusion of an eight-year field-based monitoring program to assess system-scale changes in geomorphology and vegetation in the AHR (Tetra Tech 2017).
 Monitoring included repeat transect surveys of the channel, bed and bank material sampling, sediment transport measurements, and vegetation monitoring.
-Analyses of that data led to the conclusion that the annual sediment deficit in the Overton to Kearney reach was most likely in the range of 50,000 tons to 75,000 tons.
+Analyses of that data led to the conclusion that the annual sediment deficit in the Overton to Kearney reach was most likely in the range of 50,000 tons to 75,000 tons (30,000 to 50,000 yd3).
 However, estimates of the deficit from cross section surveys and sediment transport estimates were highly variable with large confidence intervals, leading to low confidence in conclusions.

 The ISAC provided feedback in 2014 and 2015 (ISAC 2014 and ISAC 2015) recommending that the Program implement large-scale augmentation in the reach immediately downstream of the J2 Return and intensively monitor channel response using multiple lines of evidence.
 The committee specifically mentioned application of geomorphic change detection techniques with Topobathymetric Light Detection and Ranging (LiDAR) data, analysis of trends in cross-sections and other geomorphic metrics through time, evaluation of the magnitude of change in the longitudinal profile, and specific gage analyses.